Jam sandwich (police car): Replacement

-The "jam sandwich" livery on police vehicles across the United Kingdom has today been replaced by Battenburg markings, first introduced in 1998 on the recommendation that the livery makes the vehicle easily identifiable by oncoming drivers as a police vehicle from at least 500 m.
-As part of a move to promote "High Visibility Policing" in conjunction with the use of force logos, by 2003, 76% of forces had begun adopting the markings as well as a "half battenburg" variant for urban and suburban patrols.
-This livery began to be introduced on new vehicles delivered to the Metropolitan Police from November 2012.
+The "jam sandwich" livery on police vehicles across the United Kingdom has today been replaced by Battenburg markings, first introduced in 1998 following research that the livery makes the vehicle easily identifiable by oncoming drivers as a police vehicle from at least 500 m.
+As part of a move to promote "High Visibility Policing", by 2003 76% of forces had begun adopting the markings as well as a "half battenburg" variant for urban and suburban patrols.
+This livery began to be introduced on new vehicles delivered to the Metropolitan Police from November 2012, while other police forces adopted the livery more widely earlier.

-However, a handful of older vehicles are still marked in "jam sandwich" livery in some police forces in the United Kingdom.
 In the Metropolitan Police, the term 'jam sandwich' now colloquially refers to the car's livery only, as worn by remaining older vehicles and public order carriers that have not yet been replaced.

+Use outside the United Kingdom

+Caltrans uses a similar livery on their work vehicles for visibility.
+The livery uses retroreflective wrapping.

+A Caltrans work truck with a livery similar to the jam sandwich.